Meet the Renew Team:

 Alicia received her professional massage therapy certification in 2005 from the Southwest Academy of Natural Therapies in Grand Junction.
 She is Colorado registered and insured through ABMP.
 Alicia also has a Bachelor’s Degree in Health Science from the University of Florida.

-Alicia practices therapeutic and treatment based massage, focusing on your individual aches, pains, and tension areas, and using her intuitive and compassionate nature.
+Alicia practices therapeutic and treatment based massage, focusing on individual aches, pains, and tension areas, and using her intuitive and compassionate nature.
 She believes massage is very important for physical and emotional health and well-being.
 She incorporates a combination of techniques including Swedish, Deep Tissue, Neuromuscular, Sports Massage, Trigger Point, and Stretching into each message depending on the individual needs of each client.
-She is also competent in Hot Stone Massage and Prenatal massage for expecting moms.
+She is also trained in Hot Stone Massage, Cupping, and Prenatal massage for expecting moms.

 She also enjoys spending time with her family and enjoying the great outdoors of beautiful Colorado.